theCrab/theCrab/_posts/2016-07-10-prepare-rubymotion-app-for-appstore.markdown

 author: 'The Crab'
 categories: 'rubymotion ios'
 ---
+> **UPDATE 17-08-2016:** HypBite have just released a very helpful gem [motion-provisioning](https://github.com/HipByte/motion-provisioning).
+Its job is to simplify provisioning for *iOs, tvOS and macOS (previously OS X)*

 It takes a long time to develop an app.
 In RubyMotion, that time is kinda reduced in many ways.

 There are many things that Xcode does behind the scenes that RubyMotion doesn't.
 I guess all those who use RM tend to have a fetish for control and writing everything in plain text.
 I share in that kink too.